Menu

 Can I detect a cancerous mole myself?

 We thoroughly recommend regular self-checks so you can get to know your skin and moles.
-But please bear in mind that no matter how vigilant you are about checking your skin, many of the signs of skin cancer are very difficult to see with an untrained eye — especially in the early stages.
+Be sure to check your skin from head to toe, including the palms of the hands and soles of your feet.
+Don’t forget that cancerous moles can be found on parts of the body not exposed to the sun.
+It’s not just new moles you’re on the look out for, check all existing moles too.
+But please bear in mind that no matter how vigilant you are about checking your skin, many of the signs of skin cancer are very difficult to see with an untrained eye - especially in the early stages.

 Can a doctor tell if a mole is cancerous just by looking at it?

 If the skin cancer is starting to advance, then yes, the symptoms may be obvious to the naked eye.
-However, the early signs of melanoma skin cancer aren’t always visible at a glance.
+However, early melanoma symptoms aren’t always visible at a glance.

 That’s why a group of dermatologists pioneered the Full Body MoleMap, which involves taking high-resolution, close-up images of any at-risk moles and spots, and comparing them at subsequent appointments.
-This methodology can improve the chances of detecting any potential skin cancers much earlier than visual checks – because the earlier skin cancer is found, the better the chances of beating it.9
+This methodology can improve the chances of detecting any potential atypical moles and skin cancers much earlier than visual checks – because the earlier skin cancer is found, the better the chances of beating it.

 What are the risk factors for getting cancerous moles?